pivotal/docs-tap/scc/ootb-supply-chain-testing-scanning.hbs.md

 ## <a id="scan-images-using-different-scanner"></a> Scan Images using a different scanner

 [Supply Chain Security Tools - Scan](../scst-scan/install-scst-scan.md) includes additional integrations for running an image scan using Snyk and VMware Carbon Black.
-For information about how to install these integrations and how to edit the supply chain template, see [Available Scanners for Supply Chain Security Tools - Scan](../scst-scan/available-scanners.hbs.md).